davewongillies/facter-updates/README.md

 facter-updates
 ==============
 Facts about the number of package updates a system has pending.
+Currently supports:
+* Debian, Ubuntu and derived systems (apt-get or update-notifier)
-Currently supports apt-based and Mac OS X systems.
+* Mac OS X (only tested on 10.8)
+* Windows

 * updates: the total number of updates pending
 * updates\_security: total number of security updates pending